 Plant Breeders’ Rights

-- For most varieties, test results from an International Union for the Protection of New Varieties of Plants (UPOV) member country may be purchased for use in Canada to demonstrate that a new variety is distinct, uniform and stable; and
+Before being granted Plant Breeders’ Rights, new plant varieties must be evaluated in Canadian comparative growing trials.
+Alternatively, for most varieties, test results from an International Union for the Protection of New Varieties of Plants (UPOV) member country may be purchased for use in Canada.

-- Preparing and prosecuting patent and Plant Breeders’ rights applications worldwide
+- Preparing and prosecuting Plant Breeders’ Rights applications in Canada and worldwide.